FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

-Published on February 17, 2026 · Jules, Founder of NoNoiseMetrics · 13min read
+Published on April 13, 2026 · Jules, Founder of NoNoiseMetrics · 18min read

 A lot of B2B SaaS pricing advice is written for products with 20-person sales teams, 90-day enterprise cycles, and procurement committees.
 Most founder-led B2B SaaS products are not those products.
-They are sold to technical buyers, small teams, and operators who make fast decisions based on the pricing page — or leave because the pricing page created more questions than it answered.
+They are sold to technical buyers, small teams, and operators who make fast decisions based on the pricing page, or leave because the pricing page created more questions than it answered.

 The mistake founders make is borrowing enterprise pricing conventions for a product that should be self-serve.
 Hidden pricing, “contact sales” buttons next to €49/month plans, vague custom tiers, and 30-row feature comparison tables designed to look serious.
-These patterns are often cargo-culted from B2B SaaS brands the founder respects — but those brands have the sales infrastructure to justify the friction.
+These patterns are often cargo-culted from B2B SaaS brands the founder respects, but those brands have the sales infrastructure to justify the friction.
 A solo founder does not.
 The result is a pricing page that signals maturity but produces abandonment.

 The clean default for most founder-led B2B SaaS: one value metric, three tiers, self-serve clarity, and a pricing structure that makes upgrades feel earned rather than forced.
 OpenView Partners SaaS pricing benchmarks consistently show that self-serve pricing pages with three clear tiers outperform hidden-pricing setups on conversion for products under €10K ACV.